 Compelling and extenuating circumstances refer to situations that have a major impact on a student’s life and are beyond everyday life situations.
 Compelling and extenuating circumstances should be detailed in the student appeal statement, and students should be able to provide supporting documentation to corroborate the circumstances.
-The Financial and Registration Committee does not consider workload, software or hardware difficulties, financial constraints, minor illness, unsatisfactory academic progress, failure to meet course requirements or prerequisites, lack of preparation, negligence, or vacations to be extenuating circumstances.
+The Financial and Registration Committee does not consider workload, software or hardware difficulties, financial constraints, minor illness, unsatisfactory academic progress, failure to meet course requirements or prerequisites, lack of preparation, negligence, or vacations and personal travel to be extenuating circumstances.

 If you have never created a student account with the Harvard Extension School or Harvard Summer School, you will be asked to create a record before you have access to online services.

 Once you create an online services account, you will have immediate access to file an appeal.